-The fifth page subtitled of "Key items" try to show the production history through the most interesting items.
+The fifth page titled of "Remarkable items" try to show the production history through the most interesting items.
 They produced a reprint on cardboard in 1877 for the World Exhibition in spring 1878 in Paris.
 The four blocks from this sheet of cardboard was cut out.
 I suppose that the rare green stamp, with Hungarian watermark, originated also from this production.
 The die wasn't used for nearly a decade, so they proved the die with this print.
 My guess that only one sheet was printed, made it a rarity, sought after by experienced collectors.

 The stamp with inverted middle from 1868 is also one of the most wanted Hungarian revenues.
-Only some collections can have both of them!

-Units are not too common in Hungarian revenues, mostly pairs, some strips of three or four and a few four blocks were published.
-Especially since the pairs of the $\frac{1}{2}$ krajczars are also missing, because this stamps were used mostly alone, for added to tariffs, calculated by percentage and they were rounded to half krajczar as the less face value of the issue.
-The ten block of $\frac{1}{2}$ krajczar on these fifth page supposed to be a unique.
+Units are not common in Hungarian revenues, mostly pairs, some strips of three or of four and a few four blocks are known.
+Especially since the pairs of the 1⁄2 krajczars are also missing, because this stamps were used mostly alone, for added to tariffs, calculated by percentage and they were rounded to half krajczar as the less face value of the issue.
+The ten block of 1⁄2 krajczar on the page supposed to be a unique.

-The issues of changed colours on the bottom line are also essentially more rare then the first Austrian issue from Vienna.
+The issues of changed colours on the bottom line are also essentially more rare then the Austrian issue from Vienna.
 Two of them also have other special philatelic features: the item from 1881 has the line of the "edge watermark" and the other one next to it has the print error named the "black eye drop".